Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Both Shopify and WooCommerce give you access to reporting features that help you keep tabs on your store’s performance.

-Key reports provided in WooCommerce include
+Key reports provided in WooCommerce include:

-• sales by date
+- sales by date

-• sales by product
+- sales by product

-• sales by category
+- sales by category

-• coupons used by date
+- coupons used by date

-• customer downloads.
+- customer downloads.

 Shopify gives you a similar set of core reports, but a lot of others too.
 Even its entry level plans give you a huge range of additional insights — for example, a live view of store visitors, sessions by device, sessions by location, online store speed, top online store searches with no clicks and much else besides.

-(The screenshot below of the Shopify reporting interface gives you just a hint of the sort of reports you can expect from the platform — 85 are available on its ‘Basic’ plan).
+(The screenshot below of the Shopify reporting interface gives you just a hint of the sort of reports you can expect from the platform — 87 are available on its ‘Basic’ plan).

 And as you go up the pricing ladder in Shopify, you get access to even more reporting features.
+(There is a bit of a downside here, however, in that only the $399 ‘Advanced Shopify’ plan lets you create your own custom reports.)

-The reporting features in WooCommerce can be extended however — there are quite a lot of plugins available that give you more ecommerce insights.
+The reporting features in WooCommerce can be extended — there are quite a lot of plugins available that give you more ecommerce insights.
 These come at an additional cost though.

 Similarly, third-party Shopify apps are available that can enhance the platform’s reporting capabilities — or you can of course connect Google Analytics to either platform and use goals to gain additional insights.